petermac1987/Sweater_Whether/README.md

 More silly responses,
 Able to pull data and give a report for a period of time, Maybe a graph of use of each sprite,

-I know the possibilities are endless and I will periodically update this for fun as I learn more and more.a
+I know the possibilities are endless and I will periodically update this for fun as I learn more and more.

 Thank you for stopping by!